Sudden adiabaticity entering field-induced state in UTe2: Results

 Turning first to the MCE data at $\theta = 0$ [Fig.~\ref{fig:figure2}(a)], as $H$ initially rises (black curve) there is a steep increase in $T$ from the $^3$He bath temperature ($\approx 0.6$~K) to $\approx 1.1$~K. This heating is attributable to an avalanche-like, dissipative vortex movement in the superconducting SC$_{\rm PM}$ phase, a phenomenon frequently seen in pulsed-field measurements of more conventional superconductors ({\it e.g.}, Ref.~\cite{SMYLIE}).
 Thereafter, $T$ relaxes towards the bath temperature until a sharp step upwards denotes the first-order phase transition at $H_{\rm m}$.
 Once in the FP state, $T$ again relaxes for the rest of the up-sweep and during the start of the down-sweep (red curve).
-However, at $H_{\rm m}$ on the down-sweep there is another sharp increase in $T$, followed by further relaxation down to around 15~T; below $\approx 13\,\mathrm{T}$ there is a gentle rise in $T$, again likely attributable to dissipative vortex motion in the SC$_{\rm PM}$ phase.
-Note that the down-sweep of $H$ is much slower than the up-sweep, allowing more time for heat generated by vortex motion to dissipate~\cite{SMYLIE}.
+However, at $H_{\rm m}$ on the down-sweep there is another sharp increase in $T$, followed by further relaxation down to around 15~T; below $\approx 13\,\mathrm{T}$ there is a gentle increase in $T$, likely due to a combination of SC gap opening and dissipative vortex motion as the removed field enables the SC$_{\rm PM}$ phase.
+Note that the down-sweep of $H$ is much slower than the up-sweep, allowing more time for heat generated to dissipate~\cite{SMYLIE}.
+The most significant results for $\theta =0^\circ$ are (a) the irreversible processes that cause heating at the metamagnetic transition regardless of field-change direction, which dominates the thermodynamics (likely due to this phase boundary being mostly temperature-independent \cite{aoki_unconventional_2022, silhanek_irreversible_2006}; (b) the thermalization (cooling off) of the sample in the high- field/high-resistance FP state.
+Here the field changes do not cause eddy-current heating, and thermal coupling to the bath dominates the sample thermal response, and (c) irreversible and reversible processes associated with the low field SC$_{\rm PM}$ phase.